phoenixframework/phoenix/guides/plug.md

 end
 ```

 Function plugs are plugged by passing the function name as an atom.
-To try the Plug out, go back to your browser and fetch [http://localhost:4000](http://localhost:4000).
-You should see something like this printed in your terminal:
+To try the plug out, go back to your browser and fetch [http://localhost:4000](http://localhost:4000).
+You should see something like this printed in your shell terminal:

 ```console
 Verb: "GET"